ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 var attachments = this['@metadata']['@attachments'];
 {CODE-BLOCK/}

-{NOTE/}

 {PANEL/}

 {PANEL: Counters}

 * Counters are sent automatically when you send a _full_ collection to the destination using an _empty_ script.
 * If a script is defined RavenDB doesn't send counters by default.
-* To indicate that a counter should also be sent, the behavior function needs to be defined in the script which decides if the counter should be sent if it's modified
+* To indicate that a counter should also be sent, the [behavior function](../../../server/ongoing-tasks/etl/raven#counter-behavior-function)
 (e.g. by increment operation).
 If the relevant function doesn't exist, a counter isn't loaded.
 * The reason that counters require special functions is that incrementing a counter _doesn't_ modify the change vector of a related document so the document _isn't_ processed by ETL on a change in the counter.